Razamindset/indus-dragon/log.md

 Keep repeating these steps and u will have a good chess engine.
 Sadly I will have to change this in the main branch but its okay.
 It's the price to pay for progress.

+## LMR and Sttic NMP

+Dated: 28 september 2025
+Added static Null Move pruning and late move reductions to indus dragon.
+The estimated elo gain after testing is about 190 +- 20 combined with LMR giving about 150 points.
+And Pruning gives about 50 points.
+I will try to improve the search a  little more before moving on to adding some improvemnets to the HCE.
+After these improvements the current version of the engine is about 30 to 40 points stronger than #6a95e7a.